thayton/thayton.github.io/_drafts/using-selenium-to-scrape-aspnet-pages-with-ajax-pagination.md

 Once again, I'll show to scrape the names and links of the firms listed for all of the states in the form.

-First let's set up a virtual environment to run the code in, install PhantomJS, and install the selenium bindings for Python.
-We'll also need to install BeautifulSoup since that's what I'll use to parse the HTML after it's been rendered in PhantomJS.
+First let's set up our environment:

 {% highlight bash %}
 $ mkdir scraper && cd scraper